Explore Switzerland

 Switzerland Travel Guide

-With snow-capped Alps, forested hills, fairytale castles, Renaissance cathedrals, shimmering lakes, stylish spas and luxury ski resorts - it's easy to see why Switzerland has been one of the world's top tourist destinations for the past two centuries.
+With snow-capped Alps, forested hills, fairytale castles, Renaissance cathedrals, shimmering lakes, stylish spas and luxury ski resorts, it's easy to see why Switzerland has been one of the world's top tourist destinations for the past two centuries.

 It is the country that fashioned tourism, so it's no surprise that Switzerland caters to visitors all year round.
 In spring and summer it offers lakeside chalets, mountain trails and spa resorts.
-In the sunny southern region of Ticino, near the Italian border, visitors will find palm-fringed Riviera-style resorts offering a host of water sports.
+In the sunny southern region of Ticino, near the Italian border, visitors will find palm-fringed Riviera-style resorts offering a variety of water sports.
 Those keen on hiking and mountaineering will find over 31,000 miles (50,000km) of mountain and forest trails throughout the country.

 Fraumünster Church

-Address: Am Münsterhofplatz Zurich
+Address: Münsterhof 2 Zurich

 Swiss National Museum

-Address: Museumstrausse 2 Zurich
+Address: Museumstrasse 2 Zurich

 A fascinating exploration of Swiss national history, the Swiss National Museum has an impressive and varied collection of ancient artefacts, providing visitors with a richer understanding of Swiss life and consciousness through the centuries.
 Housed in an exquisite castle-like building, with a distinctive tower, the permanent collection contains a comprehensive anthology of artefacts from the Stone Age to modern times.
 First stop is the archaeology exhibit where tools and articles dating back to before 800BC are on display.
 Highlights at the museum include the Celestial globe of Jost Bürg (1594), a groundbreaking symbol of European thought, religious reliquaries from the 13th to 16th centuries and ancient wheels, considered to be among the earliest ever found.
 Another major drawcard is the Armoury, where historic Swiss weaponry used in combat between 800 and 1800BC can be found.
-Expect to see crossbows, swords and suits of armour.
+Visitors can expect to see crossbows, swords and suits of armour.

 Rhine Falls

-An excellent day trip from Zurich and close to the town of Schaffhausen, the Rhine Falls (Rheinfall) is the largest and most powerful waterfall in Europe, impressive not so much for its height of 75ft (23m), but more for the mighty volume of water thundering over its broad breadth.
-This magnificent natural wonder is especially remarkable during late spring when the snowmelt adds to its volume.
-On the hill above the falls is a medieval castle, Schloss Laufen, housing a restaurant, shops and a youth hostel.
+An excellent day trip from Zurich and close to the town of Schaffhausen, the Rhine Falls (Rheinfall) is the largest and waterfall in Europe, impressive not so much for its height of 75ft (23m), but more for the volume of water thundering over its broad breadth.
+This natural wonder is especially remarkable during spring, when the snowmelt adds to its volume.
+On the hill above the falls is a medieval castle, Schloss Laufen, housing a restaurant, shops and a hostel.
 Rainbow-coloured mists rising from the forest and encircling the castle create an enchanting atmosphere.
 In summer one of the highlights of a visit to the falls is a boat trip across the white-water of the cataracts to the Centre Rock, with a short climb up some stairs to the top for an exhilarating view of the rushing water.
 Breathtaking views can also be enjoyed from three different lookout platforms along a path leading from the castle.
 The Känzeli Lookout, with a protruding platform at the base of the falls, is the most spectacular.
-The Rhine Falls is host to the fantastic fireworks display held on Swiss National Day (1 August) that attracts thousands of spectators every year.

 Lake Geneva (Lac Léman)